Plasmmer/Silvertape/README.md

 <img src="logotype.svg">

+A blockchain platform with built-in UX & scalability.

 A blockchain platform replacing:

 - privatekeys cryptography by DIDs (Decentralized IDs - so you don't need to make law-infringing cryptography worrying theoretical existing quantum computers)